zoekdestep/deploy-asa-in-tf-using-arm/README.md

 - The plan is then executed upon when there is a push to the `main` branch.

+- The repo also includes [Azure Stream Analytics unit tests](./stream-analytics/test) and a [corresponding pipeline](./.github/workflows/asa-ci.yml) - because tests are, well, nice and good practice :).
+You can find more information on testing for Azure Stream Analytics [here](https://www.npmjs.com/package/azure-streamanalytics-cicd).

 Please note that above set-up does not include any streaming data.
 The defined Azure Stream Analytics and SQL queries are therefore fictitious.

 ## :shower: Clean-up